-Once enrolled, the Cellular Therapy Laboratory (CTL) at Children's National Hospital (CNH) should be contacted at CTL@childrensnational.org.
-The site will collect 100-120 mL of peripheral blood to be shipped at ambient temperature to the manufacturing center and used to generate the HST-NEET product.
-This collection will need to occur at least 6 weeks prior to ASCT due to the time required to manufacture the HST-NEETs.
-Should the initial production of the HST-NEETs product be unsuccessful, the BMT CTN Data Coordinating Center (DCC) staff and clinical site study team will be notified and a second blood draw and manufacturing attempt may occur pending feasibility.
-Details on shipping will be provided in the Appendix C. However, treatment with high dose chemotherapy and autologous peripheral blood stem cell transplantation should NOT be delayed for the sole purpose that the patient participate on this trial.
+Once enrolled, the Cellular Therapy Laboratory (CTL) at Children's National Hospital (CNH) should be contacted by the site at CTL@childrensnational.org at least 2 weeks priors to collection to confirm a date for shipping.
+The site will collect 100-120 mL of peripheral blood or 80-100 mL of MNCs via apheresis to be shipped at ambient temperature to the manufacturing center and used to generate the HST-NEET product.
+This collection will need to occur at least 6-8 weeks prior to ASCT due to the time required to manufacture the HST-NEETs.
+Should the initial production of the HST-NEETs product be unsuccessful, the BMT CTN Data Coordinating Center (DCC) staff and clinical site study team will be notified, and a second collection and manufacturing attempt may occur pending feasibility.
+Details on shipping will be provided in the Appendix C. However, treatment with high dose chemotherapy and autologous peripheral blood stem cell transplantation should NOT be delayed for the sole purpose that the patient participates on this trial.